jrabbott/manual-of-me/sections/strengths.md

 # Strengths

-My strengths are **thinking differently** and **getting things done**.
+My strengths lie in **strategic thinking** and **delivery**.

-* **Spotting Patterns:** I can see patterns in information or behavior that other people might miss.
+* **Pattern Recognition:** I can spot trends in data or user behaviour that others might miss.
-* **Making it simple:** Because reading and writing takes a lot of energy for me, I am great at making things simple.
-I always look for the fastest, easiest way to explain something.
+* **Simplification:** Because complex text is hard for me, I am great at making things simple and accessible.
+I look for the most efficient way to solve a problem.
-* **Determination:** When I set a goal, I stick to it.
-I work hard to finish projects.
+* **Determination:** When I set a goal, I am committed to achieving it.
+I drive projects through to completion.
-* **Thinking in pictures:** I don't always think in words.
-I think in pictures or movies in my head.
-This helps me solve problems in creative ways.
+* **Visual Reasoning:** I often think in pictures or workflows.
+This helps me design creative solutions to service problems.
-* **Bouncing back:** I have had to work hard to learn things that are easy for others.
-This has made me strong and willing to take risks.
-I am not afraid of failing.
+* **Resilience:** I am willing to take risks to get the right result.
+I am not afraid of failing if we learn from it.

 [⬅ Back to Home](../index.md)